abdullahhaktan/MvcStok/README.md

 ## 💻 About the Project

-This project is an **inventory tracking and stock management system** developed using **ASP.NET MVC**.
-Its purpose is to register, track, and manage products, categories, and suppliers, helping businesses organize their inventory processes.
-The project serves as a practical example for learning the MVC architecture.
+This project is an **inventory tracking and stock management system** developed using traditional **ASP.NET MVC (.NET Framework)**.
+It handles the registration, tracking, and management of products, categories, and suppliers.
+The project uses the **Database First** approach and requires manual setup of the database schema.

 ---